 Artificial Intelligence and Machine Learning:

 “Our reliance on AI for cyber security is undeniable, but as AI evolves, so will our adversaries' strategies.
 In the coming year, we must innovate faster than the threats we face to stay one step ahead.
-Let's fully exploit the potential of artificial intelligence for cyber security, with special in responsible and ethical use," said Sergey Shykevich, Threat Intelligence Group Manager at Check Point Software Technologies.
+Let's fully leverage the potential of artificial intelligence for cyber security, with particular attention to responsible and ethical use,” said Sergey Shykevich, Threat Intelligence Group Manager at Check Point Software Technologies.

 Attacks on supply chain and critical infrastructure:

-• Zero trust in the supply chain: The increase in cyber-attacks on critical infrastructure, especially those involving nation states, will lead to a shift to “zero trust” models that require verification of anyone trying to connect to a system, regardless of where they are on or off the network.
-With governments introducing stricter cyber security regulations for the of personal information, it will be important for organizations to stay ahead of these new legal frameworks.
+- Zero trust in the supply chain: The increase in cyber-attacks on critical infrastructure, especially those involving nation states, will lead to a shift to “zero trust” models that require verification of anyone trying to connect to a system, regardless of where they are on or off the network.
+With governments introducing stricter cyber security regulations to protect personal information, it will be important for organizations to stay ahead of these new legal frameworks.

-• Strengthening security protocols: Recent breaches highlight the critical importance of stronger security protocols in the supply chain.
-As cybercriminals target s downline suppliers to gain access to larger companies, organizations must require stricter assessments and implementation of security protocols to prevent further attacks.
+- Strengthening security protocols: Recent breaches highlight the critical importance of stronger security protocols in the supply chain.
+As cybercriminals target smaller downline suppliers to gain access to larger companies, organizations must require stricter assessments and implementation of security protocols to prevent further attacks.

 Cyber Security: